sahatwar/liable/README.md

 - Nextjs will be the interface

 ## Roadmap
+> [!NOTE]
+> Since this a project in its early phase, the features will be enhanced and extended to do much more once a strong base is created.

 | Features        | Status| Sub-tasks  |
 |-----------------|---|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | User Management | ❌ | - User auth - User levels - Moderation features                                                                                                                                                                                          |